Heisenberg action in the equivariant K-theory of Hilbert schemes via Shuffle Algebra: Ding-Iohara and shuffle algebras

-\textbf{Remark:} For any parameters the connection between Ding-Iohara algebra $A$ and shuffle algebra $S$ can be established in the following way (here algebras $A$ and $S$ are considered with the same parameters $q_1,\ q_2,\ q_3$).
-Let $I_e$ be the kernel of the map $\Xi$ from Theorem~\ref{feigin1} (this theorem claims $I_e$ is trivial for generic parameters).
-Denote by $I_f$ the transposed ideal of $A_{-}$, i.e. $I_f$ is obtained from $I_e$ by the change $e_i\longmapsto f_{-i}$.
-Then the factor of $A$ by ideals $I_f,\ I_e$ is just what we are most interested in.
-It may be viewed over as a double of shuffle algebra $S$.
+\emph{Remark:} For arbitrary $q_1,q_2,q_3$ the connection between the Ding-Iohara algebra $A$ and the shuffle subalgebra $\mathcal{S}$ is as follows.
+Let $I_e$ be the kernel of $\Xi$ from Theorem~\ref{feigin1}(a) and $I_f$ be the transposed ideal of $A_{-}$, that is, $I_f$ is obtained from $I_e$ via the involution $e_i\longmapsto f_{-i}$.
+Then the factor of $A$ by the ideals $I_f, I_e$ is what we are most interested in.
+It may be viewed as a Drinfeld double of the shuffle subalgebra $\mathcal{S}$ (see~\cite{n},~\cite{sv} for more details).
+In the setup of Theorem~\ref{feigin3}, the description of the ideal $I_e$ had been conjectured in~\cite{ffjmm} and was recently proved in~\cite{sch}.